massoncheg/forgejo-docs/docs/user/linked-references.md

 - `w` - weeks (equals to 5 days)
 - `mo` - months (equals to 4 weeks)

-Numbers to specify time (`<number>`) can be also decimal numbers, ex. `@1.5h` would result in one and half hours.
-Multiple time units can be combined, ex. `@1h10m` would mean 1 hour and 10 minutes.
+Numbers to specify time (`<number>`) can be also decimal numbers, e.g., `@1.5h` would result in one and a half hours.
+Multiple time units can be combined, e.g., `@1h10m` would mean 1 hour and 10 minutes.

 Example of commit message:

 > Fixed #123 spent @1h, refs #102, fixes #124 @1.5h

-This would result in 1 hour added to issue #123 and 1 and half hours added to issue #124.
+This would result in 1 hour added to issue #123 and 1 and a half hours added to issue #124.

 ## External Trackers